firefox-devtools/profiler-server/docs-developer/google-storage.md

 GCS_AUTHENTICATION_PATH="<path to your key file>.json"
 JWT_SECRET="<something you choose>"
 ```
+You can also copy the provided file `.env.example`.

 If you're using the Mozilla project, the bucket name you can use is
 `profile-store-julien-dev`.
 Otherwise please use the one you created in the